Violinist will run continuously and give you pull requests to all updates in real time.

 Being made from a large number of Open Source software comes with a responsibility, Violinist is committed to supporting Open Source software, both in terms of contributing back and offering free services to Open Source projects.

 Most of the parts of Violinist are already open source, and more components are being added all the time.
-In the company where I work (Ny Media in Norway) we have allocated time every week to contribute to open source projects, and since we are using it ourselves, we are comitted to supporting Violinist as part of running our consulting business.
+In the company where I work (Frontkom in Norway) we have allocated time every week to contribute to open source projects, and since we are using it ourselves, we are comitted to supporting Violinist as part of running our consulting business.

 Our roadmap is public, and it can be found here.